VicHofs/poke-react/README.md

-Made with ❤ by Victor Hofstetter, Luann Sapucaia and Hugo Almeida at HICOM Brazil.
+Made with ❤ by Victor Hofstetter, Luann Sapucaia and Hugo Almeida at Hicom IT Brazil.

 [javascript]: https://www.typescriptlang.org/
 [reactjs]: https://reactjs.org